jsenv/core/docs/testing/readme.md

 > Note how the first two completed execution got merged into one line.
 The idea is to reduce output length as long as execution are completed.

-## concurrencyLimit
+## maxExecutionsInParallel

-`concurrencyLimit` parameter is a number representing the max amount of execution allowed to run simultaneously.
-This parameter is optional with a default value being the number of cpus available minus one.
-To ensure one execution at a time you can pass `1`.
+`maxExecutionsInParallel` parameter is a number representing the max amount of execution allowed to run simultaneously.
+This parameter is optional with a default value of `1`.

 ## coverage parameters